Research Participation Credits

 - PS121 Introduction to Behavioral Statistics and Research II

-Failure to complete the research participation requirement in the manner and timeframe specified below will result in an Incomplete (I) grade for the courses that require research participation.
+Failure to complete the research participation requirement will result in an Incomplete (I) grade for the courses that require research participation.
 If the requirement is later completed, a new course grade will be submitted.
 If the research credits are submitted after the due date but before grades are due, the course instructor decides whether or not to submit an Incomplete.

 Students fulfill the research participation requirement in one of two ways: